Research and content development for STEM-based K–12 programs // 2014

-In 2014, Turnstile was commissioned by the Brooklyn Historical Society and the Brooklyn Navy Yard Center at BLDG 92 to create a research document about STEM and sustainability-related topics, both historical and contemporary, at the Brooklyn Navy Yard.
+Turnstile was commissioned by the Brooklyn Historical Society (now known as the Center for Brooklyn History at the Brooklyn Public Library) and the Brooklyn Navy Yard Center at BLDG 92 to create a research document about STEM and sustainability-related topics, both historical and contemporary, at the Brooklyn Navy Yard.
 This research project was designed to be the content foundation for the development of STEM-based K-12 programs at the Yard.

 Turnstile’s team focused on four main thematic areas for this project: sustainable architecture and design, landscape architecture and urban agriculture, water and waterfront management, and the industrial activities of companies in the Yard.
 Each theme explores how various concepts in science, technology, engineering, and math apply to real-world decisions that have an impact on the Brooklyn Navy Yard, the people who work there everyday, and the communities that surround the industrial facility.
 To accomplish this, our team conducted historical research on the built and natural environment of the Yard, shipbuilding technology, and city infrastructure such as sewers and water that impact the Yard.
 We took an in-depth look at green building techniques, alternative energy, and the LEED rating system, as well as government policies and regulations relating to them.
 We also met with staff, tenants, and other stakeholders at the Yard in order to get an in-depth look at the Yard’s infrastructure and operations, and we profiled many of the companies and the advanced technologies that they utilize in their production.